For the purposes of the Data Protection Act 1998, Nice Work will be the data controller in respect of data collected via this website.

 What data we will collect

 Nice Work does not receive or store any financial transaction data at all.
-All online entries are via third party portals and the data we receive from those portals does not include any transaction data whatsoever.
+All online entries are made via third party portals and the data we receive from those portals does not include any transaction data whatsoever.

 Any data supplied to us via a contact form on our website is deleted after the enquiry has been settled – and we do not store the data other than in the password protected email Inbox.
 We do not harvest such data for any form of marketing.